37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 8. Proposed Case Management Orders

-It’s up to the Judge what Case Management Orders to make and what the deadlines for those will be.
-However, if you have been able to agree Case Management Orders with the Respondent, they will be likely to follow your lead.
+Ultimately, it’s up to the Judge to decide on what Case Management Orders to make and the deadlines, however if you’re able to agree with your employer, the Tribunal is likely to follow your lead.

 9. List of Issues

-A List of Issues is a document that sets out all of the legal points that the Tribunal needs to decide in the case.
+The List of Issues document sets out the legal points that the Tribunal needs to decide in the case.
+It can be helpful to complete a draft List of Issues prior to the Case Management Preliminary Hearing.

 10. Witness statement

-Read Citizens Advice guidance about how to write an Employment Tribunal witness statement here.
+Guidance on how to write an Employment Tribunal witness statement.

 11. Chronology

 A chronology is a document setting out a brief description of each of the events that are relevant to the case, in chronological order.
 The Tribunal may ask you to submit a chronology.
-Usually they will ask you and the other side to agree the wording if possible.
-The Tribunal will normally ask you to submit this just before the Final Hearing
+Usually they will ask you and the other side to agree to the wording if possible.
+The Tribunal will normally ask you to submit this before the Final Hearing.

 Even if the Tribunal don’t ask you to submit a chronology, it’s still really useful to have a timeline of all of the key events for your own use (and to share with any advisors or friends who are helping out).

-To help you briefly set out the facts of your claim in chronological order, use the timeline in the Valla platform.
-If you need help formatting this into a chronology document, drop us a message on the web chat.
+To help you briefly set out the facts of your claim in chronological order, use the timeline in Valla

 12. Statement of agreed facts